I’m normal when I’m with friends, acquaintances, or colleagues.

 In fact, my gratitude to my parents for raising me is much greater.

-Also, my mother is a really kind person.
+In particular, my mother is a really kind person.

 She is very kind and very gentle.